 The University of Montpellier celebrates its innovative talents and signs a strategic agreement to boost scientific entrepreneurship

-Seven awards for high-impact projects
+Seven awards to recognize high-impact projects

-Innovation Award - Chemicals Sector: Gilles Subra
+Innovation Award – Chemistry Division: Gilles Subra

 Read the article